sonic-net/DASH/documentation/high-avail/design/xsight-labs-ha-proposal-v1.md

 We have thoughts on additional details (control messages, data message format, etc) but thought that we should get agreement on the basics first.

+# Additional Considerations

+Comments on the initial version of this document are captured below:

+1. gRPC could be used for the control channel.
+It's the favored messaging protocol these days and would make it easy to write production as well as test applications.
+It can actually be quite performant, especially if streaming connections are used.

+1. We need to think about a "management" interface to the HA subsystem, to configure operating parameters (e.g. timeouts), perform resets, query states and statistics, etc. This then begs the question, "will there be a SAI API to the HA controller?"

+1. Presumably a behavioral model could be built which allows the algorithm to be evaluated and simulated at scale, without requiring actual HW targets.
+(Extra credit: this could even be plugged into e.g. NS3 simulations).

+1. We need to think about test & performance criteria, even test techniques.
+If we pose some requirements, we need to ensure they're testable.
+This might require extra observability features (streaming internal state & stats updates, above and beyond the presumed management API).

+1. We need to think about continuous observability, including a high-fidelity mode (e.g. streaming high-speed updates of the internal states) to be able to judge performance of the HA system in a lab or even live environment.